 How often do you offer discounts to customers?
 Or, how frequently do customers return products to your business?
 You need to know about net sales if you offer discounts or accept returns.
 Read on to learn what net sales are, how to find them, and more.

-Net sales show the revenue your company makes after deductions such as discounts, returns, and allowances are subtracted from your total profits.
-They are different from gross sales, which represent total sales before any deductions during a certain period.
+Net sales show your company’s revenue after deductions such as discounts, returns, and allowances are subtracted from your total profits.
+They differ from gross sales, which represent total sales before any deductions during a certain period.
 Finding net sales will help you create an income statement, a valuable planning tool for anticipating your income and expenses.

-Comparing net sales to gross sales, you can determine quality issues that may be present within your business.
+Comparing net sales to gross sales, you can determine quality issues in your business.
 You can see how much product is being damaged or returned and adjust your operations accordingly.
-This difference also sheds a light on if the discounts you are offering are helping or harming your profits.
+This difference also sheds light on whether the discounts you offer are helping or harming your profits.